BlenSeleshi/LeanDataManagement/README.md

-Here's a detailed **README** content for your project.
-You can copy-paste this into your `README.md` file.

----

 # **Ethiopian Import Data Analysis - Project**

 This project aims to analyze Ethiopian import data (HS Code 3905) for a pilot project targeting a job in the chemical imports, freight forwarding, and logistics business.
 The project focuses on using AI techniques such as Natural Language Processing (NLP), clustering, and trend analysis to uncover insights related to items, traders, and suppliers.